abelllselam/COSC_716_study/OOP_concepts/Java_object_oriented_programing_video_notes.md

 - Let us take the class Tree as an Example:
   Tree Class
-  Attributes Behavior
+  Attributes | Behavior

-  - Height - Growing
+  - Height | - Growing
-  - Trunk diameter -
+  - Trunk diameter |
-  - Tree type
+  - Tree type |

 - A class is self standing.
-It does not need attributes of behaviors.
+It does not need attributes or behaviors.

 -ENUM - what it is and how it works in java as it was mentioned in the video: